 The following resources will help you throughout your time at Knox and after:

-Cultural centers and student clubs and organizations play an important role in the lives of many Knox students.
-Four cultural centers—International House, ABLE Center for Black Culture, Casa Latina, Asian Cultural Center and the Human Rights Center—promote cultural awareness and are open to all members of the Knox community.
+Cultural centers and student organizations play an important role in the lives of many Knox students.
+Four cultural centers—International House, A.B.L.E.
+Center for Black Culture, Casa Latina, Asian Cultural Center and the Human Rights Center—promote cultural awareness and are open to all members of the Knox community.

-Knox students are involved in more than one hundred clubs and organizations, which include cultural and political, religious, academic, social, and student governance organizations, as well as others.
-Joining a club or organization—or taking on a leadership role—is a great way to become involved at Knox.
+Knox students are involved in more than one hundred organizations, which include cultural and political, religious, academic, social, and student governance organizations, as well as others.
+Joining a organization—or taking on a leadership role—is a great way to become involved at Knox.